prakhar71/COVID19_FaceMaskDetect/README.md

-##Covid19 Face Mask Detection
+#Covid19 Face Mask Detection<br>

-The following are the details of the Project for building a model for detecting face with a mask and without a face mask.
+The following are the details of the Project for building a model for detecting face with a mask and without a face mask.<br>
-1.first the webcam captures the images/video frames of the face.
+1. first the webcam captures the images/video frames of the face.
 2. then it is passed to a cascade classifier
-3.the cascade classifier gives the region of interest(ROI) it gives X, Y, Width, and Height of the face with marks the region of interest
+3. the cascade classifier gives the region of interest(ROI) it gives X, Y, Width, and Height of the face with marks the region of interest
-4.the ROI is then resized into a 100 by 100 image
+4. the ROI is then resized into a 100 by 100 image
-5. then it is passed through a pre-trained convolutional neural network (CNN) 6.the CNN will give the probabilities with mask and without mas
+5. then it is passed through a pre-trained convolutional neural network (CNN)
+6. the CNN will give the probabilities with mask and without mask

 in this Project i am going to use a data set originally created by [Prajna Bhandary](https://www.linkedin.com/in/prajna-bhandary-0b03a416a/)